 La Boulangère is a European Contredanse.
 It was published by Campbell in 1805.
 Mentioned in the article A Trip to Netherfield.
 It is a Circle as many as will dance.
 In this dance the couples are permuted by: 612345.
-The dance lasts 48 bars.
+The minor set lasts 48 bars.
+Someone thought this dance was Easy.

 A dance of French origins, described in A Trip to Netherfield in The Playford Assembly, imported to the UK by Campbell in 1805.
 It was often used as the last dance at a ball as it is fairly simple for a time when everyone has lost concentration.